Future Forum | Nov, 18 2025 6:30PM - 8:30PM

 - Moderator: Bavu Blakes, Scholar Emcee; co-founder, Hip Hop Grew Up

-Following the panel, guests will be invited to enjoy a reception and after-hours access to the Hip-Hop America exhibit on the third floor.
-DJ Abe the Ambassador will provide music and the Store at LBJ will be open late so guests can browse the hip-hop selection.
+Following the panel, guests were invited to enjoy a reception and after-hours access to the Hip-Hop America exhibit on the third floor.
+DJ Abe the Ambassador provided music, and the Store at LBJ stayed open late so guests could browse the hip-hop selection.